abduvik/just-enough-series/courses/react/README.md

 #### Change Detection

-React uses a virtual DOM to detect changes.
-It compares the virtual DOM with the real DOM and updates the real DOM only when there are changes.
+Reactivity in React is made possible through the use of a virtual DOM (Document Object Model).
+The virtual DOM is a lightweight in-memory representation of the actual DOM that is used to calculate the changes that need to be made to the actual DOM in order to update the UI.
+When the state or props of a component change, the virtual DOM is updated to reflect the new data.
+Then, the virtual DOM calculates the differences between the current virtual DOM `workInProgress` and the previous virtual DOM, and applies those changes to the actual DOM in an efficient manner.

+This happens in two phases:

+1. `render` phase - React creates the new Virtual DOM
+2. `commit` phase - React updates the DOM

 React changes detection is called reconciliation.
 It is a process of comparing two trees and figuring out the minimum.
-It is called React Fiber.
+The reconciliation is done in chunks.
+This is to avoid blocking the main thread.

+Two methods are used to queue the changes:

+- `requestIdleCallback` - when the browser is idle, for high priority updates
+- `requestAnimationFrame` - when the browser is ready to paint, for low priority updates

+The old reconciliation algorithm is called `Stack Reconciliation`.
+The new one is called `Fiber Reconciliation`.

 ### Patterns

 #### Component

 They hold the visual representation of the data.
 They are stateless and receive data via props.

-- `React.FC` type

 ```tsx
 export const TodoItem: React.FC<TodoContainerProps> = (props) => {